 Parents & Friends

 Welcome parents and friends!
-Illinois is home to the largest international student population of any public university in the United States.
+The University of Illinois Urbana-Champaign is home to the largest international student population of any public university in the United States.
 With more than 11,000 international students and scholars coming from 112 countries, our international population brings valuable cultural and linguistic diversity to campus.
-We are pleased to have your student, family member or friend join the Illinois community.
+We are pleased to have your student, family member or friend join the university community.

 The best advice is to talk to your student.
 Remain involved and ask questions about their classes, their schedule, and their degree requirements.
 The student's college dean is available to assist with general questions pertaining to undergraduate academics, and you should not hesitate to contact the Office of the Dean of Students if you have an emergency or other concerns.